kokila1412/maintainence-request-management/README.md

 6. Used Audit Lsiteneres , Logging, Swagger APi and Actuators
 7. Tried a POC with docker .compose.yml to sue both UI and spring boot ina  single container
 8. Built a single FAT JAr using maven front end plugin
+9. Used Spring Jib maven plugin to build and psuh the docker image

    Screenshot FROM Local